ml8/3x3/hardware/README.md

 1. Begin by mounting 3x3 matrix diodes (D1-D9) and hotswap sockets to underside of board (where their labels are).
 Solder these in place.
+   * The hotswap sockets are easiest to solder when you put a small amount of solder on the pad, then place the socket and heat the pad.
    * The D10 diode will be soldered on top of the board.
    * It's easier to solder the hotswap sockets first, so that you don't have to worry about the board sitting stably while soldering these.
 2. Next, mount the D10 diode, the resistor (R-RESET) to top of board.
 Solder in place.
 3. Mount the EEPROM, reset switch, and rotary encoder on top of the board; solder